 • Encourage employees to communicate openly and frequently with each other using face-to-face meetings, instant messaging, and video conferencing.

-• Clearly communicate expectations, deadlines, and responsibilities to all team members.
+• Communicate expectations, deadlines, and responsibilities to all team members.

 • Offer communication training to employees to help them improve their communication skills.